-Join Caleb Smith for an in-depth discussion in this video Working with Django settings, part of Up and Running with Python and Django.
+Join Caleb Smith for an in-depth discussion in this video Working with Django settings, part of Learning Python and Django (2015).

 - Let's take a look at the Django…documentation for settings.…First, we'll navigate to Djangoproject.com.…Next, we'll click the link for documentation.…Now, find the subheading development process…about a third of way down the page.…Now, next to settings, we'll click overview.…This is the topic level documentation for settings…and supplies a high level overview.…I invite you to take a moment to read the first subsection…of the topic documentation entitled The basics.…As a brief overview, I'd like to point out that it says…"A settings file is just a Python module…with module-level variables."…Also, the documentation points out that any Python syntax…errors will not be allowed.…

 At the end of this document is a link…to their reference documentation.…It is labeled The Settings Reference.…This reference provides more detailed…information on each setting.…In this course, we edit a few different settings.…The INSTALLED_APPS setting , which we edit in order to…add a new app, is used for adding or removing…apps from the project.…

 - Defining Django models and fields